NovelService/Report/README.md

 Here is used GitHub actions, because I'm very familiar with it and it's free for open source.
 The current version can be found [here](https://github.com/NovelService/NovelWorker/blob/49f7d10a78093dfaa0c7c71fbcea56b83f56ec13/.github/workflows/ci.yml) and in short it runs `mvn install` to build and test and `docker push` to publish the image.

 Each job runs as a seperate job, `mvn install` on push and pr, `docker push` only on push.
 But because each job has a completly new enviroment my `docker push` job didn't have access to the image from the `mvn install` job.
 I decided to solve it with the `upload-artifact` and `download-artifact` actions over just building it again, because I did want to add a job for end-to-end tests in the future, which would also need the image.

+The images can fe found https://hub.docker.com/repository/docker/xiangronglin/novel-rest and https://hub.docker.com/repository/docker/xiangronglin/novel-worker
+A new image currently just overrides the old one, which is fine for now, in order to not create too many images while it is still in the early stages of development.

 ### CD Deploy to the cloud
 TODO Seperate repo, trigger from worker and rest with repository_deploy event